storesafe/cordova-sqlcipher-adapter/README.md

-# Cordova/PhoneGap SQLCipher adapter plugin
+# Cordova/PhoneGap SQLCipher adapter plugin - maintenance only

 Native interface to sqlcipher in a Cordova/PhoneGap plugin for Android, iOS, macOS, ~~and Windows TBD,~~ with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).